edragoev1/mariana-color-scheme-for-intellij-idea/README.md

 Color scheme for Intellij IDEA similar to the default one in Sublime Text

+To install the scheme in Intellij IDEA go to:

 File -> Settings -> Editor -> Color Scheme

 Click on the gear icon and select: